-We have a programme of monthly talks with a wide range of interesting guest speakers.
+We have a programme of free monthly talks with a wide range of interesting guest speakers.

 Our current programme of talks are shown below, and appear in the events calendar.
-Details of the next talk are pprovided in the Bulletin emailed out to members.
+Details of the next talk are provided in the Bulletin emailed out to members.

 The speaker will be introduced at 2pm, please be seated before then.